Zeba and Rusty Savage

 Co-Director and Learning Facilitator

 As a leader, I am often listening, observing, relationship-building, questioning, imagining, collaborating with community, researching and resourcing, creatively designing and reflecting.
 While the heart of my time is spent with my family and our learning environment, I also coach and facilitate courses for homeschooling and unschooling parents, and I facilitate CGI (Cognitively Guided Instruction) professional development for elementary school educators in partnership with the UCLA Mathematics Project.
 I treasure years of many lovely memories with the teenagers and families from my public school teaching career in the California cities of Richmond and Los Angeles.
+I am currently expanding my learning in Sentsethinking work, as well as Supporting Young Writers.
 In my alone time, I am tending to my garden, relishing moments of quiet, cooking up a storm, walking in the fresh air, and staring at the birds.

 Arnold "Rusty" Savage